centre-for-humanities-computing/danish-foundation-models/docs/datasheets/Netarkivet_text.md

 - Miscellaneous/on-demand webscrapes (for instance in collaboration with researchers)

-A selective subset of Netarkivet is then extracted per year from 2006 to 2016 such that it contain no duplicate sites.
+A selective subset of Netarkivet is then extracted per year from 2006 to 2016 such that it contains no duplicate sites.
 Apache Tika (v.
 1.15) is then used to extract the text from the sites.
-During extract all HTML markup is removed, along with javascript and CSS code.
+During extraction, all HTML markup is removed, along with javascript and CSS code.
-The content of textual HTML elements, such as ´\<P\>´ and ´\<H1\>´ are concatenated into one piece of text.
+The content of textual HTML elements, such as ´<P>´ and ´<H1>´ are concatenated into one piece of text.

 **Who was involved in the data collection process?**